Registration is open for Camp Journey. Learn more about the overnight camp on the Resources Page

 Each year, the PEF continues to reach more families affected by Type 1 Diabetes.
 After the first school year, (2022-2023), we recognized we needed to also include all grammar schools within the Archdiocese as well.
 It has been a wonderful addition as we have been able to support more families.
 From our inaugural year 2022-2023, we have doubled the number of schools in which we are assisting students and families for the 2025-2026 school year.

-The mission of this fund is to allow families the opportunity to fulfill their desire for their child to attend a New Orleans Archdiocesan Catholic School without the financial stress of having to decide between medical and educational needs.
+The mission of this fund is to allow families the opportunity to fulfill their desire for their child to attend a New Orleans Archdiocesan or Baton Rouge Diocesan Catholic School without the financial stress of having to decide between medical and educational needs.
 Since the program began in 2022, our growth can be tracked by the following years:

 -